dori-dev/send-rockets-to-Mars-with-AI/README.md

 # send-rocket-with-AI
-Send rocket with artificial intelligence
+Send rockets to Mars with artificial intelligence in python.